 Asbestos in its natural form can be blue (crocidolite), brown (amosite), green (anthophyllite tremolite and actinolite) or white (chrysotile, tremolite and actinolite).
+Blue and brown asbestos are not common in NSW.
 Known as Naturally Occurring Asbestos or NOA, it's found in some rocks, sediments and in soils and is not easily identified.
 Only testing by a National Association of Testing Authorities (NATA) accredited laboratory, of a sample collected by a competent person, can confirm the presence of asbestos in any workplace including in building materials or in its natural forms in the environment.